antmicro/topwrap/docs/source/developers_guide/style.md

 nox -s lint
 ```

-This runs `isort`, `black`, `flake8` and `codespell` and fixes almost all formatting and linting problems automatically, but a small number must be fixed by hand (e.g. unused imports).
+This runs `ruff` and `codespell` and fixes almost all formatting and linting problems automatically.

 :::{note}
 To reuse the current virtual environment and avoid lengthy installation processes, use the `-R` flag: